 19. I just found out that I will be traveling and my departure is sooner than 20 days.
 What should I do?

 While we want to limit these situations as much as possible, sometimes it happens!
-Start filling out the paperwork and contact Melissa Lee (email: email@example.com) to explain your situation.
+Start entering your travel in the Travel Registry and contact Melissa Lee (email: email@example.com) to explain your situation.

 1. Who should I list as my department contact on the Request for Authorization for Out of Country Travel form?

 You should list the person in your department who will help you navigate through the reimbursement process.
 This person will be copied on all pre-approval and approval messages.
 Do NOT list yourself.

 2. Can I cross out, add comments, or edit the forms?

 These forms are written in conjunction with and vetted through other offices on campus, such as the Controller’s Office, Legal, and Export Control.
 Please contact us if you have questions or think something in a form may not apply to you.
 If you make any changes to a form, it will delay the processing of your request.

 3. What do I put on the “School/Department” line on the Release and Assumption of Risk form?